u-boot/u-boot/doc/driver-model/README.txt

    allocate it yourself in ofdata_to_platdata().
 Note that it is preferable to do all the device tree decoding in ofdata_to_platdata() rather than in probe().
-(Apart from the ugliness of mixing configuration and run-time data, one day it is possible that U-Boot will cache platformat data for devices which are regularly de/activated).
+(Apart from the ugliness of mixing configuration and run-time data, one day it is possible that U-Boot will cache platform data for devices which are regularly de/activated).

    h.
 The device's probe() method is called.
 This should do anything that